We Support Veterans: Hazlewood Act, GI Bill Benefits & More

 Veterans and military families – welcome to Texarkana College!
-The TC Financial Aid and Veteran Services Office is here to help you navigate the college admissions process, apply for and use educational benefits through the Department of Veterans Affairs, and attend Texarkana College.
+The TC Financial Aid and Veteran Services Office is here to help you navigate the college admissions process, apply for and use GI bill benefits or the Hazlewood Act through the Department of Veterans Affairs, and attend Texarkana College.
 Whether you are just now transitioning out of military life or are seeking a degree decades after your discharge, we strive to be your advocate and aid on campus.

 On This Page